PHOTOS: Firefighters Rescue Mother, Child From Burning Passaic Building

 Firefighters rescued a 4-year-old girl and her mother from a burning Passaic building Monday afternoon.

-Fire Chief Patrick Trentacost spotted the woman yelling for help from a third-floor window above a restaurant at the corner of Dayton Avenue and President Street after arriving shortly before 2:30 p.m., Mayor Hector Carlos Lora told Daily Voice.
+A bystander spotted both of them at a third-floor window above a restaurant at the corner of Dayton Avenue and President Street after arriving shortly before 2:30 p.m., Mayor Hector Carlos Lora told Daily Voice.

+The mother went to another while the girl waved her hands to get firefighters' attention, witnesses said.

-Firefighter Ricardo Figueroa climbed a ground ladder, took the child from the mother and carried the girl down with help from Deputy Chief Chris DiBella, Lora said.
+Firefighter Ricardo Figueroa climbed a ground ladder and carried the girl down with help from Deputy Chief Chris DiBella, Lora said.

 Meanwhile, Trentacost redirected a 35-foot bucket ladder so Firefighter Ruby Alfaro could get the mother down safely through another window, the mayor said.